(one synonym : Hyblaea joiceyi Prout, 1919)

 The Caterpillars of this species have been reported to feed on

-The forewing surfaces of the adult moth are brown and variable, sometimes with pale patches, or lots of dark spots, or sometimes with just a single dark spot.
-The hindwings of the male are red, and of the female are red with a black spot on the margin.
+The forewing surfaces of the adult moth are brown, with variable dark patches and spots.
+The hindwings of the male are red.
+The hindwings of the female are red with a fragmented black spot on the margin, and another near the middle.
+The forewings each have a slightly sinuous costa, and a cusp near the middle of the margin.
+The hindwings are a rounded kite shape.
 The wingspan is about 3.5 cms.

 The species occurs in Australia in: